 Basil Essential Oil is amongst the oils that I immediately think of when I want an oil that can help stimulate my mind and allow me to focus on the task at hand.
-Basil Oil is an energizing oil and is best used during the morning and daytime hours.
+Basil Essential Oil is an energizing oil and is best used during the morning and daytime hours.

 Basil Essential Oil tends to be one of the first oils that I select when I have a cold.
 It is considered anti-bacterial/anti-viral, it acts as an expectorant and it also helps keep me alert.
 Basil Oil is also said to help with headaches, though it's not one I commonly use for that purpose.

-The chemical composition of Basil Essential Oil can vary greatly between varities, batches and suppliers.
+The chemical composition of Basil Essential Oil can vary greatly between varieties, batches and suppliers.
 Ideally, look for Basil Essential Oil that has a a significant percentage of Linalool and that is weak in Methyl Chavicol (Estragole), a suspected carcinogen.
 Basil Oils that are higher in Linalool tend to have a more appealing aroma.
 Additionally, Linalool is said to act as an insect repellent.

 Though I love Basil, I rarely use it alone.
 Instead I typically enjoy the most benefit from it as a part of a synergistic blend.
 But beware...
 Basil can easily dominate a blend.
 Go easy on the ratio of Basil Oil that you add to blends until you are more familiar with working with it, and be sure to heed all safety precautions.

-Safety Information: Use Basil Oil sparingly and with caution.
+Use Basil Oil sparingly and with caution.
 High doses may be carcinogenic especially for those basils that contain a significant amount of methyl chavicol (Eugenole).
 Tisserand and Young suggest a dermal maximum of 15% if the estragole content does not exceed 0.8%.
 Reading Tisserand and Young's full profile is recommended.
 [Robert Tisserand and Rodney Young, Essential Oil Safety (Second Edition.
 United Kingdom: Churchill Livingstone Elsevier, 2014), 208.]

 Avoid Basil Oil during pregnancy.
 [Julia Lawless, The Illustrated Encyclopedia of Essential Oils (Rockport, MA: Element Books, 1995), 186.]

-Important Notes: The essential oil information provided within the Essential Oil Properties & Profiles area is intended for educational purposes only.
-This data is not considered complete and is not guaranteed to be accurate.
-The oil photos are intended to represent the typical and approximate color of each essential oil.
-However, oil color can vary based on harvesting, distillation and other factors.
+The essential oil information provided on AromaWeb is intended for educational purposes only.
+The references to safety information, constituents and percentages is generalized information.
+The data is not necessary complete and is not guaranteed to be accurate.
+The essential oil photos are intended to represent the typical and approximate color of each essential oil.
+However, essential oil color can vary based on harvesting, distillation, age of the essential oil and other factors.
 Profiles for several absolutes are included within the directory, and are denoted as such.